Tue Dec 10, 2013

 Even when our ideas conflict, we must treat each other with respect and courtesy and agree not to take disagreements personally.
 Only by operating in a system of trust can the Board truly guide the school system to world-class status.

-We must never push personal agendas in our actions.
-Rather, our discussions, decisions, and actions must focus solely on what is best for all students in the Norfolk Public Schools.
+We must never push hidden agendas in our actions.
+Rather, our discussions, decisions and actions must focus solely on what is best for all students in the Norfolk Public Schools.
 We are committed to increasing the quality of teaching and learning for all — and ALL means ALL.

 Our thinking and behavior must always be ethical and equitable.
 We must be prepared to make difficult and unpopular decisions and take risks when it is in the best interest of our students.
 We will model the behavior that we expect from others: basing decisions on data, acting with integrity and honesty, and listening to all voices within the system.